Jonatan6/Tic-Tac-DS/README.md

 # Tic-Tac-DS
-Tic Tac DS is a small game that i programmed for the Nintendo DS in C. Compiled with devkitPro. jonatan.gud.hum@gmail.com https://github.com/Jonatan6/Tic-Tac-DS/
+Tic Tac DS is a small game that i programmed for the Nintendo DS in C using libnds.
+Compiled with devkitPro. jonatan.gud.hum@gmail.com https://github.com/Jonatan6/Tic-Tac-DS/